Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Introduction

 In contrast to heuristic approaches, several PBO methods with theoretical guarantees have been proposed, including parallel Thompson sampling (PTS) \citep{Kandasamy2018-Parallelised,nava2022diversified} and batched upper confidence bound (BUCB) \citep{Desautels2014-Parallelizing}.
 Under standard regularity assumptions, these methods have guarantees regarding regret \citep{Srinivas2010-Gaussian}.
-However, such methods typically suffer from poor practical performance, lack theoretical guarantees for practical tuning of the confidence width parameter, or involve complex implementation.
+However, such methods typically suffer from poor practical performance, lack theoretical guarantees for practical tuning of the confidence width parameter, or involve complex implementations.
 This gap between strong theoretical guarantees and practical effectiveness motivates the development of PBO methods that are both theoretically principled and empirically competitive.

-This paper proposes a randomized variant of the KB heuristic, referred to as randomized KB (RKB), shown in Fig.~\ref{fig:proposed}.
-Unlike the original KB, which imputes point estimates, that is, posterior means, as fantasized observations, the RKB instead uses one posterior sample for the ongoing evaluation points.
-By construction, RKB retains the main practical advantages of KB, including ease of implementation, low computational complexity, applicability to asynchronous parallelization, and versatility to a wide range of BO methods.
-Moreover, we establish upper bounds on both Bayesian cumulative regret (BCR) and Bayesian simple regret (BSR) for RKB when combined with several BO methods that admit regret guarantees \citep{Srinivas2010-Gaussian,Takeno2023-randomized,takeno2024-posterior,takeno2025-regretEI,takeno2025-regret}.
-In particular, we derived the BSR upper bound independent of the number of parallel workers, as with \citep{nava2022diversified}.
-Furthermore, we show the effectiveness of RKB through experiments on synthetic and benchmark functions and emulators of real-world data.
+This paper proposes and analyzes a randomized variant of the KB heuristic, referred to as randomized KB (RKB), shown in Fig.~\ref{fig:proposed}.
+Our contributions are summarized as follows: \begin{enumerate} \item We propose a PBO method, RKB, that selects a diverse input set by conditioning on one random posterior realization for the ongoing evaluation points, inheriting the practical advantages of the original KB: ease of implementation, low computational complexity, applicability to asynchronous parallelization, and versatility across a wide range of BO methods. \item We establish upper bounds on both Bayesian cumulative regret (BCR) and Bayesian simple regret (BSR) for RKB when combined with several BO methods that admit regret guarantees \citep{Srinivas2010-Gaussian,Takeno2023-randomized,takeno2024-posterior,takeno2025-regretEI,takeno2025-regret} in Theorems \ref{thm1}, \ref{thm2}, and \ref{thm3}, which especially provide the BSR upper bound independent of the number of parallel workers. \item We demonstrate the effectiveness of the proposed method via a wide range of experiments, including emulators of real-world data. \end{enumerate}

-Our contributions are summarized as follows: \begin{enumerate} \item We propose a PBO method, RKB, that selects a diverse input set by conditioning on one random posterior realization for the ongoing evaluation points, inheriting the practical advantages of the original KB. \item We show Bayesian expected regret upper bounds for the proposed method in Theorems \ref{thm1}, \ref{thm2}, and \ref{thm3}, which especially provide the BSR upper bound without dependence on the number of parallel workers. \item We demonstrate the effectiveness of the proposed method via a wide range of experiments, including emulators of real-world data. \end{enumerate}

-\subsection{Related Work}
+\subsection{Related work}